POSTED BY May 24, 2018 COMMENTS (11)ON

 In the current situation all the government employee has a tax benefit on their gratuity.
 There will be no tax on the amount received as gratuity for government employees for state government, central government or a local authority.

 For non-government i.e. private sector or public sector employee’s tax exemption is depending upon either the employer company is covered under gratuity act or not.

 When a person is working in a private sector and his employer company is covered under gratuity act then he can get tax exemption on his half months salary i.e 15 days salary of every year of his employment.

-When your employer company is not covered under gratuity act then your can get tax exemption on any one of the three options given below.
+When your employer company is not covered under the gratuity act then you can get tax exemption on any one of the three options given below.
 Whichever is less will be considered for exemption –

 Hike in gratuity limit is more beneficiary for employee’s working in private or public sectors.
 In any case, government employees are getting tax exemption on the entire amount of gratuity payment.Let’s see the difference in tax exemption after this hike in the gratuity limit.